Outdoor watches, which are watches designed for use in mountain climbing and other outdoor activities, are convenient

 - Water resistance: 100m

-- Satellite systems: GPS, GLONASS, GALILEO, Michibiki, BEIDOU *Two-frequency satellite communication
+- Satellite system: GPS, GLONASS, GALILEO, Michibiki, BEIDOU *Dual frequency satellite communication

-- Main functions: barometric pressure/altimeter, compass, acceleration, optical heart rate monitor, blood oxygen level, offline map, GPS, sunrise setting, navigation, return to start, night mode, touch screen, music storage, etc.
+- Main features: Barometer/altimeter, compass, acceleration, optical heart rate monitor, blood oxygen level, offline maps, GPS, sunrise/sunset, navigation, return to start, night mode, touch screen, music storage, and more

 - Platform: COROS App

-Lightweight, robust, stylish body packed with advanced features
+Lightweight, durable, and stylish, packed with advanced features

-The ultra-thin, lightweight, and sophisticated design combines excellent functionality and strength.
-It supports over 80 activities, and in addition to a variety of functions, including GPS navigation, pacemaking, blood oxygen level, and music control, it also has a long battery life.
-Although the design is nice and not too easy to use, I personally find Garmin a little better in terms of the convenience of the app and the difficulty of breaking down.
+It combines excellent functionality and durability with an ultra-thin, lightweight, and sophisticated design.
+It supports over 80 activities and has a wide range of functions, from GPS navigation to pacemaking, blood oxygen levels, and music control, as well as a long battery life.
+While the design is nice and easy to use, I personally prefer Garmin in terms of the convenience of the app and the reliability of the watch

 - Weight: 62g (body only)